 The symptoms of depression in most people may include:

 Severe or persistent depression is typically treated with antidepressant medication and counseling with a psychiatrist or other mental health professional.
-If a major depressive disorder does not improve, becomes worse, or does not respond with these treatments, you may be experiencing hard-to-treat depression.
+If a major depressive disorder does not improve, becomes worse, or does not respond to these treatments, you may be experiencing hard-to-treat depression.

-This condition is especially dangerous because the person affected can be dehydrated, malnourished, or develop pressure sores from staying in the same position.Hard-to-treat mania
+This condition is especially dangerous because the person affected can become dehydrated, malnourished, or develop pressure sores from staying in the same position.

 Mania, or being in an extremely excitable or agitated state, is usually found in bipolar disorder.

 Mania is often treated with medicines.
 However, some patients may not be able to take the medicines or do not respond to medicine.
-This makes their mania hard-to-treat.
+This makes their mania hard to treat.

-Some symptoms include:
+Some symptoms of schizophrenia include:

 Neuroleptic malignant syndrome can be very serious, even life-threatening, and should be treated as a medical emergency.